-Almost all of us have received a Mailer Daemon message at one or more points in our lives!
+Almost all of us have received a mailer daemon message at one or more points in our lives.
 It is an indicative response generated if an email fails to get delivered.
-The Mailer Daemon message also has an attachment describing the reason for the delivery failure.
-In this Mailer Daemon 101, we explore the answers to all these questions and discuss all that you should know about it!
-Let us find out!
+The mailer-daemon message also has an attachment describing the reason for the delivery failure.

 This is a result of a virus infection or a password breach that allowed some spammers for a continuous spam blast.
 The mailbox provider can automatically shut down the “send” function until the entire situation is resolved.
 The “send” function is restored once the device is scanned, the virus is removed, the password is changed, and the mailbox admin is sure that no spamming occurs again.

 Take a look at the mailer-daemon message example shared below.

 The reason for email delivery failure is mentioned in the mailer-daemon attachment and might or might not require technical handling on your side.

 But, then again, why are you receiving such emails, to begin with?

 Why do you receive mailer-daemon emails?

 When you send an email message, it is verified by the mailer daemon server.
 You receive these emails as a result of sending an email to an account that:

 No longer exists because of domain change or termination of an employee.

 Allows only whitelisted email addresses to send messages.